canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "I have.
 And that's *why* I need you here.
 Why we all do."

-"Yeong-Mi---oh, you would have known her as -"
+"Yeong-Mi---oh, you would have known her as--"

 "Don't worry, I know about Yeong-Mi."